-- Brown some onions and sliced button and/or cremini mushrooms in a large frying pan or cast-iron skillet over medium-high heat while occasionally stirring, which takes about 8-10 minutes.
+- Brown some onions, sliced button, and/or cremini mushrooms in a large frying pan or cast-iron skillet over medium-high heat while occasionally stirring, which takes about 8-10 minutes.

-- Next, stir in the garlic and cook for 20 to 30 seconds before sprinkling in some flour and mixing it in using a spoon to make a roux until combined with the cooked vegetables.
+- Next, stir in the garlic and cook for 20 to 30 seconds before sprinkling in some flour and mixing it with a spoon to make a roux until combined with the cooked vegetables.

 - Deglaze with sherry wine or a dry white wine.
 It will almost immediately absorb into the cooked veggies.

-- Stir in the chicken stock and bring it to a boil to help activate the roux and thicken the mixture.
+- Stir in the chicken stock and boil to help activate the roux and thicken the mixture.

 - Once thickened, stir in the heavy cream until completely mixed in.

-- Add in the chicken, salt, and pepper, and cheese, and stir to combine everything.
+- Add the chicken, salt, pepper, and cheese, and stir to combine everything.
 Set aside and keep warm.

 - In the meantime, add your pasta to a large pot of boiling salted water and cook for 6 to 8 minutes or until al dente or the time has been reached based on the package instructions.

-- Drain the pasta and add it to the pan with the creamed mushroom mixture and add in the peas.
+- Drain the pasta, add it to the pan with the creamed mushroom mixture, and add the peas.
 Mix thoroughly to combine.

 - Sprinkle on breadcrumbs and extra parmesan cheese and bake in the oven at 375° for 30 to 40 minutes.